4Kids Entertainment: 2005–2010: Further expansion and financial failings

 On October 10, 2005, 4Kids Entertainment sold its 3% stake in The Pokémon Company for US$960,000, to the three parties owning the rights to Pokémon (Nintendo, Creatures and Game Freak).

-On December 23, 2005, the company announced that it will not renew the Pokémon representation agreement set to expire on December 31, 2005.
-And that beginning in 2006, Pokémon USA, Inc.'s in-house licensing group will handle all Pokémon licensing outside of Asia.
-However the company will continue to receive commissions for the next several years, on payments made under existing Pokémon license agreements whose term expires after December 31, 2005.
+On December 23, 2005, the company announced that it would not renew the Pokémon representation agreement that was set to expire on December 31, 2005.
+And that beginning in 2006, Pokémon USA, Inc.'s in-house licensing group would handle all Pokémon licensing outside of Asia.
+However, the company would continue to receive commissions for the next several years, on payments made under existing Pokémon license agreements whose term expired after December 31, 2005.

 On January 17, 2006, 4Kids and Microsoft signed a deal to license children's video games exclusively for the Xbox 360 gaming system, in an effort to put more child-oriented games on the system, whose gaming library was at the time dominated by games targeted toward the 12-and-up market.
 One of the first titles announced was Viva Piñata which would be developed by Rare.
 On June 10, 2006, 4Kids licensed the sequel series to Yu-Gi-Oh, Yu-Gi-Oh GX, for release in North America.

-On April 18, 2006, 4Kids launched a new subsidiary entitled 4Sight Licensing Solutions Inc., which licenses and market brands aimed at adults, teenagers and pre-teens.
+On April 18, 2006, 4Kids launched a new subsidiary entitled 4Sight Licensing Solutions Inc., which licenses and markets brands aimed at adults, teenagers and pre-teens.
 "We have built an impressive roster of captivating and successful children's entertainment properties," said Alfred Kahn.
 "Given the increased number of brands that we are representing that focus on an older audience, we felt it would be beneficial to organize a new subsidiary primarily devoted to the marketing and licensing of these brands.
 We believe that we can successfully utilize our marketing and licensing expertise to build brand value for properties targeting an older consumer that are not necessarily media or character driven."

 On December 11, 2006, 4Kids Entertainment announced the formation of two subsidiaries, TC Digital Games, LLC, a trading card company, and TC Websites, LLC, an online multi-platform game company.
 "The formation of TC Digital Games and TC Websites represent a significant enhancement of our business strategy," said Alfred R. Kahn, chairman and CEO of 4Kids Entertainment.
 TC Digital Games LLC and TC Websites LLC were shut down in 2010, due to continued lack of profitability.